furkot/locale/Readme.md

 ### Glossary

-`glossary.po` file contains a list of common words and their translations to a given language.
-It is in the same format as `messages.po` file.
+[Furkot translation website] maintains glossaries of common words for each language.
 Feel free to add to it to improve consistency of the translation.

+The glossary for each language is stored as `glossary.po` file in the same format as `messages.po` file.
+Feel free to add to it and include it in PR.

 ## Adding your language